coredns/coredns/plugin/dns64/README.md

 ## Examples

 Translate with the default well known prefix.
-Applies to all queries (f they came in over IPv6).
+Applies to all queries (if they came in over IPv6).

 ~~~
 dns64